• Recipes by Categories

 Instructions

-1. Soak glass noodles in room temperature water for 10 minutes until soft and pliable.
-Drain, then cut the noodles a few times with scissors to shorten them.
+2. Drain the glass noodles from soaking water then cut the noodles once or twice with scissors to shorten them.

-3. Heat oil in a wok or a large saute pan, when hot, add garlic and onions and cook until garlic starts to turn golden.
+4. Heat oil in a wok or a large saute pan over medium high heat.
+When hot, add the garlic and onions and cook until garlic starts to turn golden.

-4. Add chicken and cook just until the pieces are well separated.
-Push everything in the pan to one side, add a little more oil in the empty space, and add eggs.
-Let the eggs set about half way, then scramble and mix with the chicken.
+5. Add the chicken and cook just until the pieces are well separated and the exterior is partially cooked Push everything in the pan to one side, add a little more oil in the empty space, and add the eggs.
+Break the yolks with your spatula then let the eggs set about half way, then scramble and mix with the chicken.

-5. When eggs are done, add cabbage, carrots, and half a tablespoon of the sauce mixture; toss quickly just to mix.
+6. Add the cabbage, carrots, and about half a tablespoon of the sauce mixture; toss quickly just to mix.

 Join us on Patreon for bonus content & rewards!